planet-lia/infrastructure/k8s/README.md

 We assume that the nodes are running Ubuntu 18.04 LTS or similar and you have SSH access.

 **Note**: login using SSH at least one time (or regenerate the SSH key fingerprint) to accept the server's SSH fingerprint.
-Otherwise the ansible script will probably fail to connect to the server.
+Otherwise the Ansible script will probably fail to connect to the server.

 First do a pull from `k8s/kubespray` since it's a submodule to get the latest changes.
 ```bash